 For example, a client might be healthy except for osteoporosis, which is really no big deal, but they had a stress fracture in the past year.
 There can be nothing else wrong with that client, but they’re uninsurable.
 This gives that client a wonderful option.

 Finally, there are many larger employers that offer a yearly stipend as a contribution towards post-65 healthcare.
-I confirmed with Jim Handlan, the President of Lasso Healthcare, that as long as the employer reimbursement is not specifically designed to offset the deductible, the client can have the MSA in parallel with their reimbursements.
+As long as the employer reimbursement is not specifically designed to offset the deductible, the client can have the MSA in parallel with their reimbursements.

 As long as the client is allowed to use that money however they want to use it, it’s allowed.
 As the agent, please request the employer’s plan document and send that to me (Steve Spinner) to verify the details and confirm that your client can indeed get this MSA.